s9e/TextFormatter/docs/Plugins/TaskLists/Synopsis.md

 ## Examples

-Note that all of the reference outputs, random IDs have been replaced with a `...` placeholder for convenience.
+Note that in all of the reference outputs, random IDs have been replaced with a `...` placeholder for convenience.

 ```php
 $configurator = new s9e\TextFormatter\Configurator;